Murray-Hill riot: Civil unrest leading to the police strike

 In the first six months of 1969, there were 93 bank robberies in Montreal, compared to 48 bank robberies in the first six months of 1968.

 In January and February 1969, the FLQ staged 10 terrorist bombings in Montreal.
 Between August 1968 and February 1969, there were 75 bombings linked to the FLQ.
 In February 1969, the FLQ set off bombs at the Montreal Stock Market (injuring 28 people) and at the offices of the Queen's Printer in Montreal.

-March 1969 saw the outbreak of violent demonstrations by French-Canadians, who demanded for McGill University, a traditional bastion of Montreal's English-speaking elite, to be transformed into a French-language university.
-That led to counterdemonstrations by English-Canadians to keep McGill an English-language university.
-The leader of the protests was ironically a part-time Marxist political science lecturer from Ontario, named Stanley Gray, who could barely speak French but declared that McGill must become a French-language university to end "Anglo-elitism" and rallied support from the Quebec separatist movement.
+March 1969 saw the outbreak of violent demonstrations by French-Canadians demanding that McGill University, a traditional bastion of Montreal's English-speaking elite, be transformed into a French-language university.
+That led to counter-demonstrations by English-Canadians to keep McGill an English-language university.
+The leader of the protests, a part-time Marxist political science lecturer from Ontario named Stanley Gray, ironically could barely speak French but declared that McGill must become a French-language university to end "Anglo-elitism" and rallied support from the Quebec separatist movement.
 Over two weeks of clashes and protests, McGill was reduced to chaos as Quebec separatists stormed into the meetings of the McGill's Senate and administration chanting such slogans as "Révolution!
 Vive le Québec socialiste!
 Vive le Québec libre!".
 The climax of the Opération McGill français protests occurred on the evening of 28 March 1969, when a 9,000-strong group of Quebec separatists, led by Gray, tried to storm McGill and clashed with the police officers, who had been asked by McGill to keep Gray's group off the campus.

 In September 1969, rioting broke out in the suburb of Saint-Léonard between Italian-Canadians and French-Canadians over the language issue.
 Italian immigrant parents had kept their children from school to protest the fact that the language of school instruction was now French, instead of English, and on 10 September 1969, a group of 1,500 French-Canadian nationalists attempted to march through the suburb's Little Italy district to protest the school boycott.
-Upon their arrival, the marchers were attacked by the Italians, which led to a night of violence on the streets.
+Upon their arrival, the marchers were attacked by the Italians, leading to a night of violence on the streets.

-In the first week of October 1969, the arbitration committee, appointed by the city, ruled that the police would receive a pay increase of $1,180, which led to the police going on an illegal "wildcat" strike.
-Because of the financial investment in Expo 67 and the simultaneous bidding to host the 1976 Olympics, the city of Montreal was already heavily in debt, which left little money for pay increases for the police.
+In the first week of October 1969, the arbitration committee appointed by the city ruled that the policemen's pay would increase by $1,180, much less than the $2000 increase the police had asked for.
+This led to the police going on an illegal wildcat strike.
+Because of the financial investment in Expo 67 and the simultaneous bidding to host the 1976 Summer Olympics, the city of Montreal was already heavily in debt, which left little money for pay increases for the police.